ashish0kumar/BaatChatAI/README.md

 # BaatChatAI
-BaatChatAI leverages the powerful Gemini API to deliver intelligent, context-aware responses to user queries.
+BaatChatAI is a Generative AI chatbot, it leverages the powerful Gemini API to deliver intelligent, context-aware responses to user queries.
 Built with React and Vite, the app provides a fast and modern user interface, seamlessly storing conversation history in local storage for a continuous and engaging user experience.

 ## 📚 Table of Contents